AplaProject/apla-docs-en/introduction/script.rst

 5.	*Conditions for change cmart contract* - the right to change the contract;
 6.	*Conditions for changepage* - the right to change the interface page;
 7.	*Conditions for change menu* - the right to change the menu;
-8.	*Conditions for change of State parameters* - the right to change a certain parameter of the state setting pattern.
+8.	*Conditions for change of State parameters* - the right to change a certain parameter of the ecosystem setting pattern.

 The simplest way to provide the rights is the prescription of the logical expression *$citizen == 2263109859890200332* in the “Conditions” field, with the indication of the identification number of a particular user.
 The use of the ContractAccess(“NameContract”) function, to which the list of contracts entitled to implement appropriate action is transferred, is the multi-purpose and recommended method to define the rights.
 For example, in the table of accounts after the prescription of the ContractAccess("MoneyTransfer") in the "Conditions" field of the amount column, the change of the amount value will be available only to the MoneyTransfer smart contract (all contracts involving the transfer of money from one account to another should only do so by displaying the MoneyTransfer contract).
 Conditions for obtaining access to the contracts is controlled in the conditions section and can be quite complex, involving many other contracts and smart-laws.